1. Where should I submit my application materials?

 4. Must my project include a bibliography?

 Yes.
 All submissions must include a properly formatted bibliography in a recognized style (MLA, APA, Chicago, etc.).
 A bibliography is mandatory regardless of whether or not your professor originally required it.
-Check out the UM Libraries' Citation Management research guide, Citing Sources For My Paper for help creating your bibliography.
+Check out the UMD Libraries' Citation Tools web site for help creating your bibliography.

 5. If I am not able to attend Undergraduate Research Day (eligibility requirement #3), am I still able to apply for the award?